 Each UPS includes power (line) cords that connect the UPS to either a rack power distribution unit (PDU), if one exists, or to an external power source.
-Each UPS power input requires the protection of a UL-approved (or equivalent) 250 volt, 15 amp circuit breaker.

-The UPS is connected to the SAN Volume Controllers with a power cable and a signal cable.
+The UPS is connected to the SAN Volume Controller nodes with a power cable and a signal cable.
 To avoid the possibility of power and signal cables being connected to different UPS units, these cables are wrapped together and supplied as a single field replaceable unit.
-The signal cables enable the SAN Volume Controllers to read status and identification information from the UPS.
+The signal cables enable the SAN Volume Controller nodes to read status and identification information from the UPS.